polyend/TrackerBetaTesting/README.md

 * A **clear English description** makes it easier for us to understand you.
   Please don't ignore the provided template!

+* **About feature requests** Where possible, Polyend will fix any firmware-related issues considered bugs.
+Polyend is always keen on hearing user feedback about possible functionality improvements, however, we are not obligated to implement such feature requests.
+Please respect that while we appreciate our customers’ opinions and wishes, we cannot guarantee or promise to implement them.
+Also, please bear in mind, that as every other product, Polyend Tracker was made with some initial hardware and software assumptions.
+It's hardware resources have own limitations, thus not every "simple" (from your perspective as a user) addition and feature request is simple or even possible to implement in reality.
+Thank you for your understanding.

 ## Attachments